Skip to Main Content

 • Convened a 30-person roundtable in partnership with the Texas A&M Biosecurity and Pandemic Policy Center to advance national indoor air quality policy.
 Building on the roundtable, we published a two-pager on IAQ priorities for the Federal Government and Congress to consider (with 20+ signatories).

 • Helped organize the Stanford Clean Indoor Air Forum (April 2025) to bring private sector leaders together to advance IAQ performance standards in commercial buildings and pave the way for routine IAQ monitoring in buildings.
+Read the summary of proceedings here.

 Our Project Team